top of page

 33.jpg

-In Adventurers and Navigators (Year 3, 4, 5 and 6), the majority of our learning in English stems from our class novels.
-Pathfinders (Year 1 and 2) begin novel study when they have secured their phonics knowledge.
+In Adventurers and Navigators (Year 3, 4, 5 and 6), the majority of our learning in English stems from our class novels or other Vibrant and curiosity-sparking stimuli.
+Pathfinders (Year 1 and 2) usually begin novel study when they have secured their phonics knowledge.

 We recognise the power and opportunity created from reading engaging texts, which we always choose with great care.
-It is human nature to love a good story; our aim is to excite and engage our learners in deep thinking about reading comprehension strategies.
+It is human nature to love a good story; our aim is to excite and engage our learners in their reading whilst helping them to develop reading comprehension skills.

 The main benefits of novel study for us are (in no particular order):